 A decision affirming the circuit court would have a profound impact on medical malpractice actions in Wisconsin.
 The damages caps have been a significant deterrent to medical malpractice lawsuits, making certain cases infeasible for attorneys to provide representation to plaintiffs.
 A decision affirming the circuit court could potentially broaden the avenues for victims of medical malpractice to seek justice.

 If you suspect that you have suffered from an untimely diagnosis or malpractice, you may wish to contact an attorney.
-Nate Dahl and the attorneys at Hansen Dordell have investigated and pursued numerous medical malpractice actions resulting in millions of dollars in recovery.
+The attorneys at Hansen Dordell have investigated and pursued numerous medical malpractice actions resulting in millions of dollars in recovery.
 If you have any questions, please contact one of the experienced attorneys at Hansen Dordell by phone or email – at www.hansendordell.com/ (651) 482-8900.

 In 2016, Hansen Dordell is celebrating 70 years of excellence.
 Founded in 1946, the firm’s reputation for innovation, civility, and integrity endures to the present day.
 We thank our attorneys and our clients for their dedication and trust, and look forward to many more years of service.